 Yes.
 If you take out a mortgage loan to buy a deeded timeshare and stop making the payments, the lender, usually the resort developer, will probably foreclose.

-Also, timeshare owners typically have to pay annual maintenance fees and special assessments to their homeowners' association (HOA.)
+Also, in most cases, timeshare owners must pay annual maintenance fees and special assessments to their homeowners' association (HOA.)
 If, as an owner, you don't pay the fees and assessments, the HOA may sue you for money or foreclose your timeshare.

 With a right-to-use timeshare, people generally sign a contract and agree to make monthly payments.
 While a developer may foreclose a deeded timeshare, a right-to-use timeshare is repossessed, a legal process different from foreclosure.